shawnweisfeld/usergrouptv/content/videos/category/speaker/mads-torgersen.md

   "bio": "Mads Torgersen Mads is the Program Manager for the C# Programming Language.
 He runs the C# language design process and maintain the language specification.
 He also participates in the design of TypeScript and Visual Basic", "recordings": [
     {
-      "title": "The Future of C",
+      "title": "The Future of C#",
       "slug": "the-future-of-c",
       "thumbnail": "https://i.vimeocdn.com/video/964019398_295x166.jpg",
       "date": "2020-09-22T00:00:00",